 Niagara Falls is known for many things.
-There are the eponymous and ever-impressive waterfalls, wine country and its award-winning offerings, world-class entertainment that exists throughout the year that’s as wide ranging as any you’d find in a major urban center, and there’s the wide array of stellar restaurants serving up everything from farm-to-table Canadian fare to the best in international cuisine.
+There are the eponymous and ever-impressive waterfalls, wine country and its award-winning offerings, world-class entertainment that exists throughout the year, and the wide array of stellar restaurants serving up everything from authentic Italian cuisine to the best in steakhouse dining.

 That list, however, is just the tip of the iceberg, as every year seems to find Niagara offering more than ever before.
 For lovers of culture and history, November and December are particularly good times to visit as these two Christmas cultural events that can only be had in Niagara show.